 Canadian Prime Minister Mr. Pierre Trudeau began an official six day visit to Japan by?

-Canadian Prime Minister Mr. Pierre Trudeau began an official six day visit to Japan by signing a trade pact with Japanese premier Mr. Takeo Miki in Tokyo on Thursday (21 October).
+Background: Canadian Prime Minister Mr. Pierre Trudeau began an official six day visit to Japan by signing a trade pact with Japanese premier Mr. Takeo Miki in Tokyo on Thursday (21 October).

 SYNOPSIS: The official welcome for Mr. Trudeau was handled by Premier Miki at the Akasa Palace.
 Mr. Trudeau's first task was reviewing a guard of honour, accompanied by his host.
 The Canadian leader and his wife aim to expand and solidity trade and cultural relations with Japan during their visit.